-‘Good Boys’ Red Band Trailer Sees Producer Seth Rogen Warn Stars Not To Watch Their Own Movie
+‘Good Boys’ Red Band Trailer Sees Producer Seth Rogen Warning Stars Not To Watch Their Own Movie

 — Seth Rogen (@Sethrogen) March 11, 2019

-Good Boys sets the expectations with the first trailer right away with the Rogen scene, making it clear that the film will not be for kids, despite the main stars being kids.
-A situation that could’ve caused misunderstanding for unaware audiences.
+Good Boys sets the expectations with the first trailer right away with the Rogen scene, making it clear that the film will not be for kids, despite the main stars being kids, a situation that could’ve caused misunderstanding for unaware audiences.
 The trailer itself sees the young kids experiencing everything from graphic sexual references, drug use, to a lot of profanity.
 The main element of the comedy seems to stem from that novelty of young kids swearing, or coming across very adult-oriented experiences with no frame of reference of understanding.

 Good Boys is directed by feature film debut director Gene Stupnitsky, who has previously worked on The Office and written films such as Year One and Bad Teacher.
-Good Boys stars Jacob Tremblay, Keith L. Williams and Brady Noon as the three young men who embark on a series of middle school misadventures that take them into grown-up realms.
+Good Boys stars Jacob Tremblay, Keith L. Williams, and Brady Noon as the three young men who embark on a series of middle school misadventures that take them into grown-up realms.
 The movie definitely feels like the grown-up comedies of Rogen’s own past such as Superbad.

 Good Boys releases on August 16.